 - Tell healthcare providers if you feel pain or tingling in your mouth, hands, or feet during the procedure.
 Normally, the procedure takes 3 to 5 hours a day over a period of 1 to 3 days.
 Stem cells can be used right away or frozen and used later.

 After your procedure:

 You will be taken to a room to rest.
-Do not get out of bed until caregivers say it is okay.
-After caregivers see that you are okay, you may be able to go home.
-If you are staying in the hospital, you will be taken to your room.
+You will be monitored closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
+You will then be able to go home or be taken to your hospital room.

 Contact a caregiver if

 - You cannot make it to your procedure.

 - You have severe bone or muscle pain.